Veriff Strengthens IDV Protection Landscape With New Fraud Mitigation Packages

-The new packages offer fraud detection and intelligence capabilities to enable organizations to stay ahead of evolving fraud threats.
+(MENAFN- EIN Presswire) The new packages offer fraud detection and intelligence capabilities to enable organizations to stay ahead of evolving fraud threats.
+We've created powerful fraud mitigation solutions to root out identity fraud and help our customers keep their businesses safe.”

 Both packages use advanced machine learning models, behavioral insights, and Veriff's in-house fraud detection expertise to enhance organizations' ability to mitigate constantly evolving fraud attempts.
 During the IDV process, Veriff analyzes the user's document, face biometrics, device, and network along with previous fraud patterns to deliver industry-leading fraud protection.